Beastrock/3_bars/README.md

 # 3_bars
-This script works with [bars json data base](http://data.mos.ru/opendata/7710881420-bary "download source"
-It calculates three things:
+This script works with [bars json data base](http://data.mos.ru/opendata/7710881420-bary/ "download source") It calculates three things:
 * the biggest bar, using a quantity of seats count
 * the smallest bar, using the same count